ph1-618O/stegosarus_text/README.md

 # Steganography in PNGs
 -------------------------------------------------------------------------------------------------------
-*Steganography : practice of hiding a message in another object, in this case a text message in an image*
+*Steganography : the practice of hiding a message in another object* *in this case a text message in an image*
 -------------------------------------------------------------------------------------------------------
 This program checks to see if the dependencies are installed Runs both a coder and decoder program based on user input